qian3567510/qianOS/README.md

 Tool Chain
-MinGW64        #Since I often work in Win enviroment, so MinGW64 is a better choise imagefs.exe    #A tool suject for raw write floppy disk IMG file Bochs          #Emulator of x86, debug step by step
+MinGW64        #Since I often work in Win enviroment, so MinGW64 is a better choise imagefs.exe    #A tool subject for raw write floppy disk IMG file Bochs          #Emulator of x86, debug step by step

 2023 - 09 - 15